EIN National Filing

 Open a Business Bank Account

 Mixing personal and business finances is a headache at tax time and looks unprofessional.
-Most banks require an EIN to open a business checking account.
+Many banks may ask for an EIN to open a business checking account.

 Benefit: Separate finances = cleaner books, easier tax deductions, and professional invoice payments.